External lift training enhances readiness of U.S. forces in East Africa

 |0

-This work, External lift training enhances readiness of U.S. forces in East Africa [Image 12 of 12], by SrA Michelle Ferrari, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, External lift training enhances readiness of U.S. forces in East Africa, by SrA Michelle Ferrari, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.